Sieberrsec-CTF/SCTF6-Training/pwn/intro-to-pwntools/README.md

 To install pwntools, do `pip install pwntools`.

-We will be using pwntools in order to interact with the challenge here: `nc xxx`.
+We will be using pwntools in order to interact with the challenge here: `nc chal1.sieberr.live 10002`.

 In this challenge, you will be solving mathematical equations.
 More information is found when you connect to the remote instance.